My Journey From Meat Eater to Vegetarian, Vegan, and Back

 Chef Gone Vegetarian

-Before the break I was given the task to revamp the salad bar of the cafeteria.
-So I took several weeks to gather information and recipes, scout Whole Foods and Trader Joe's and conceptualize how the new salad bar would look and what we (or I, as the chef) would be offering.
+Before the break, I was given the task of revamping the salad bar of the cafeteria.
+So I took several weeks to gather information and recipes, scout Whole Foods and Trader Joe's, and conceptualize how the new salad bar would look and what we (or I, as the chef) would be offering.
 Looking back, the salad bar was a great success—but the best part about it was that it allowed me to easily transition into vegetarian eating habits.

 Once I was able to focus on fresh produce, grains and everything that has nothing to do with meat, my palate changed.
 I learned about flavor profiles and what worked well together and what did not work as well.
 Not eating meat helped me become a better cook.
 Not eating meat provided me with the opportunity to learn more about foods that I was not familiar with.

-I wish I could speak about the health benefits and health improvements that this way of eating promotes but I do not see a doctor at all (haven't been to a doctors office since 2003).
+I wish I could speak about the health benefits and health improvements that this way of eating promotes, but I do not see a doctor at all (I haven't been to a doctor's office since 2003).
 What I can speak on is the boost of energy that I felt and increase in energy I had.
 Another thing I remember was clarity in my head.

-The diet led to me cleaning up my diet, abstaining from the large amounts of beer that I regularly consumed, daily exercise and ultimately going vegan.
+Being vegetarian led to me cleaning up my diet, abstaining from the large amounts of beer that I regularly consumed, exercising daily, and ultimately going vegan.

 From Vegetarian to Vegan

 Naturally, with my addictive personality, I dove deeper into vegetables and health.
 Veganism was the next step.
 It was difficult.
 Let me be more specific: It was difficult giving up cheese.